Gmugra/net.cactusthorn.routing/README.md

 1. @GET @POST and so on
 1. Types converting for primitive types and classes with _public static valeuOf(String arg)_ method.
 Possibility to write custom convertors.
 1. @PathParam and @QueryParam for parameters.
-1. Arrays support for @QueryParam
+1. Arrays & collections support for @QueryParam
 1. @Produce and Producer interface (example: _json-gson_ module)
 1. @Consumes for class and/or method.
 To specify Content-Type as additional routing filter.
 Wildcard is supported (e.g. text/* )
 1. Consumer interface support (example: _json-gson_ module)